felwip/Rock-Paper-Scissors/README.md

 ## Logs and Metrics

+### Logging level

+The log level of the backend defaults to `INFO`.
+You can switch the level in the `application.properties` file.
+To test if the desired log level applies, you may uncomment the test logs on the `RpsController` and navigate to [localhost:38080](http://localhost:38080).
+Subsequently check your terminal for the log messages.

-### Healthcheck and Actuator Endpoints
+### Available Actuator Endpoints

-A basic healthcheck for the spring-boot backend is implemented through spring-boot's actuator.
+A basic healthcheck and some additional application-info for the spring-boot backend is available through spring-boot's actuator.

 After starting the backend application, you can check the health status on [localhost:38080/actuator/health](http://localhost:38080/actuator/health)

+Metrics can be reached on [localhost:38080/actuator/metrics](http://localhost:38080/actuator/metrics)

-Additional actuator endpoints are currently `/info`, `/loggers` and `/metrics`.
+Additional actuator endpoints currently are `/info` and `/loggers`.
 See the updated overview of all available endpoints on [localhost:38080/actuator](http://localhost:38080/actuator)